Madhur1509/Chatbot/README.md

 - 3.Create training and testing data
 - 4.Build the model
 - 5.Predict the response
-- In order to run the chatbot GUI, first train the dataset by using the command:
+<br />In order to run the chatbot GUI, first train the dataset by using the command: <br />
-*python train_chatbot.py*
+*python train_chatbot.py* <br />
-- If there are no compilation errors, the model has been created successfully, you can now run the GUI using:
+- If there are no compilation errors, the model has been created successfully, you can now run the GUI using:<br />
 *python chatgui.py# Chatbot*